 Ready for the reveal?
 We are!

 What a handsome set this now is.
 I honestly couldn’t have done a better job myself.
 No bad for teenage boy, right?

 The upholstery he choose and replaced himself is perfect for the color and contours of the chair.

 The gorgeous hand-carved details and turned spindles are stunning!

-The set has the antique look with a slight modern touch – a perfect mix and it sold quickly from my shop.
-(SOLD)
+The set has the antique look with a slight modern touch – a perfect mix and it sold quickly from my online shop.

 I’m so proud of him for taking this on and seeing it through till the finish.
 Helping my kids do something like this makes all the work worth it.
-I want them to have financial standing on their own, and seeing them succeed is priceless.
+Not is watching them succeed priceless, but I also want them to have financial standing on their own.

 Additionally, pin and share his vintage desk makeover to inspire others to try projects too! ♥